 Guest Lecture: First Week of December 2014

-Stephen M. Schwebel, former U.S. judge and president of the International Court of Justice, will come to Miami Law during the Spring Term to deliver a lecture for students in our arbitration and international law program.
+Stephen M. Schwebel, former U.S. judge and president of the International Court of Justice, will come to Miami Law to deliver a lecture for students in our arbitration and international law program.
 Judge Schwebel currently is chairman of the seven-member Court of Arbitration between Pakistan and India constituted to adjudge their dispute over Indus Waters, and is author of International Arbitration: Three Salient Problems, Justice in International Law: Further Selected Writings, and of some 200 articles on international law and arbitration.
 Read more at Who's Who Legal.

 Patrick Miller '10